 One person told me: why care going to Norway, when it’s so expensive?
 Well, I asked myself that question few times, but money never win.
 Norway is too beautiful.

-So this the final day of my visit in Bergen.
+So this the final day of my visit to Bergen.
 Because I love mountain hiking and had nothing fun to do in the city, I thought why not go ‘carpe diem’ and hike to Mount Ulriken.
-My friend, Frode, told me that it’s really simple and fun trail.
-I woke up around 8 am., ate some porridge (norwegians make the best porridge, trust me) and went out for my adventure.
-The weather was really nice and promising, so no worries were in my head that moment.
+My friend, Frode, told me that it’s a really simple and fun trail.
+I woke up around 8 am., ate some porridge (Norwegians make the best porridge, trust me) and went out for my adventure.
+The weather was really nice and promising, so no worries were in my head at that moment.